 Local Agency Formation Commission

-LAFCO is responsible in overseeing boundary changes to cities and special districts, the formation of new agencies, preparing sphere of influences for each city and special district, municipal service reviews, and the consolidation of existing agencies.
+TEHAMA LAFCO LAFCO is responsible in overseeing boundary changes to cities and special districts, the formation of new agencies, adopting sphere of influences for new city’s and special districts, and the consolidation of existing special districts.
 The goals of the agency are to ensure the orderly formation of local agencies, protection of open spaces and agricultural lands, and to discourage urban sprawl.

 If you require assistance regarding LAFCO please contact staff: